Hyperparameter tuning by randomized-search#

 learning_rate

-: it corresponds to the speed at which the gradient-boosting will correct the residuals at each boosting iteration;max_leaf_nodes
+: it corresponds to the speed at which the gradient-boosting corrects the residuals at each boosting iteration;max_leaf_nodes

 : it corresponds to the maximum number of leaves for each tree in the ensemble.